shitoujie/shitoujie.github.io/_pages/about.md

 * Deep Robotics(杭州云深处科技), 2024.5 - 2024.7

-    develop a swarm system of quadruped robot.
+    develop a decentralized swarm localization system for quadruped robots.

 * Gair Lab, 2024.10 - now

+    involved in the development of the General Robotic Operational System [Cyber](https://github.com/CyberOrigin2077/cyber).